MUMC-MEDMIC/MACOVID/README.md

 ### Core run

 Requires input directory, manifest file (csv), output directory and the number of cores for running.
 MACOVID scans for fastq files in the input directory.
-Found fastq files are automatically renamed from barcod to sample IDs based on information in the manifest.
-Analysis is carried out with the fasta and concensus files are generated in the output directory.
+Found fastq files are automatically renamed from barcode to sample IDs based on information in the manifest.
+Fasta and concensus files are generated in the output directory.

 ```
 python MACOVID.py mapreads -i FASTQ_DIRECTORY -m MACOVID_MANIFEST.csv -o OUTPUT_DIRECTORY --cores X